apinge/parallel_computing_in_practice/README.md

 ### Enabling Clang in the oneAPI Compiler

 The oneAPI installation package includes tools such as clang, clang++, and other Clang utilities.
-By default, these are not used, but you can access them using specific commands `---include-intel-llvm`.
+By default, these are not used, but you can access them using specific commands `--include-intel-llvm`.
 ```
 C:\Program Files (x86)\Intel\oneAPI>setvars.bat --include-intel-llvm
 C:\Program Files (x86)\Intel\oneAPI>where clang